 the information objects that are exchanged across the service interface

-the high level capabilities or operations supported by the service
+the behavior exposed at the interface and the operations supported by the service

 references to CCSDS standards defining the service and/or associated data formats

 Communications View

 The Communications View shows how the application level services are supported by underlying communications protocol stacks, depending on their deployment context.
 This viewpoint should be read in conjunction with the SCCS ADD which identifies two principal deployment contexts for space links (ABA and SSI) together with their associated communications protocol stacks.